izzypt/Minitalk/README.md

 A process is a running program with which a particular set of data is associated so that the process can be kept track of.

+A process can initiate a subprocess, which is a called a child process (and the initiating process is sometimes referred to as its parent ).

+A child process is a replica of the parent process and shares some of its resources, but cannot exist if the parent is terminated.

+Processes can exchange information or synchronize their operation through several methods of interprocess communication ( IPC ).

 # What Are Signals?

 Signals, to be short, are various notifications sent to a process in order to notify it of various "important" events.